-Arab enslavement of southern blacks, largely from the Dinka tribe, peaked between around 1990 to 2000.
+Arab enslavement of southern blacks, largely from the Dinka tribe, peaked in rough cluster between around 1990 to 2000.
 A 2002 U.S. State Department report estimated that anywhere between 14,000 and 200,000 blacks had been abducted into slavery since the beginning of the war.
 Actual slave raids are believed to have stopped by 2002, coinciding with the peace talks which brought about the close of the war in 2005.
 The hard border created by black South Sudan’s independence in 2011 — after years of international pressure from governments and human rights activists — solidified the end of the war-time slave trade.

 Still, while slave raids from the north have long ceased, thousands of chattel slaves are believed to remain in the north today.
 In 2006, James Aguer Alic, a former Sudanese government minister, estimated that as many as 35,000 black slaves remained in the north owned by Muslim masters.
 No reliable subsequent information exists as to the number of those still enslaved today.